 This insured himself needs to renew their crop insurance policy by either doing it through online or directly visiting the branch.
 One also needs to make sure the premium should be paid to the company before the due date

 Some of the insurance companies offering crop insurance in India are:

 - Tata AIG General Insurance

 - SBI General Insurance

-Advantages Of Buying Crop Insurance
+Advantages of Crop Insurance

 - Provides financial support to farmers thus, covers crop loss and damage arising out of unforeseen events

 - Tax exemption on the premium paid by the farmers against the purchase of the crop insurance policy